xiaoyang-sde/knowledge-base/docs/computer-systems/04-memory-hierarchy.md

 ### Anatomy of a Real Cache Hierarchy

 Caches could hold both instructions and data.
-With two seperate caches, the processor could read an instruction word and a data word at the same time.
+With two separate caches, the processor could read an instruction word and a data word at the same time.
 For example, each core of the Intel Core i7 processor has private L1 i-cache, L1 d-cache, and L2 unified cache, and a shared on-chip L3 unified cache.

 - **d-cache**: The cache that holds program data.
 - **i-cache**: The read-only cache that holds instructions.